4/24/2025

 Gabe Dowd

 Understood.
 Thanks for that.
-And then I guess this is a follow up, some M&A in your backyard recently, maybe just any kind of updated thoughts on the transaction that just changed hand recently and what's going on in the area.
-Thank you, Morlin.
-And generally your views on future opportunities in the area.
-Thank you guys.
+And then I guess just as a follow-up, some M&A in your backyard recently, maybe just any kind of updated thoughts on the transaction that just changed hand recently in Westmoreland and generally your views on future opportunities in the area.
+Thank you, guys.

 speaker